rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

     although it is not the primary way of visualizing the curve sketch, it is useful for relating it to the input data and for debugging.

-- The command `mca` prints out in text format the number of curves in the reconstruction file and other attributes.
-This is useful without compiling GUI code or in a remote cluster environment for quick sanity checks.
-It is a 3D analogous to `imfinfo` in matlab or `identify` in the commandline that prints stats of an image without GUI.

 - I used Matlab to look and interact with the reconstructed curves.

 - Meshlab: while Anil used